NalinDalal/minor-project/README.md

 5. selenium automation crawler;may skip it{folder:5-selenium}
 6. done with photo crawler and url-extraction{folder:6-pic-crawl-link-extract}

-what more can we do:
-need to have a automation to inspect into a webpage,go to network tab, open all html, js request, save them into one file, like whole ts in one file, whole js in one file like that

-what extra can be implemented:
+what to do next:
+1. open network tabs and get all ts, js, json, Img, media,payloads, their api, url etc data into respective files and folders
+2. Add a dockerfile to run all in a single command
-1. open network tabs and get all ts, js, json, Img, media,payloads their api, url etc what to add next: now send this all to a gpt and it will be trained on data{previously crawled with same info}, now it will check if this data which user created is genuine or not then it tells it site is okay or not
+3. now send this all to a gpt and it will be trained on data{previously crawled with same info},
+4. check if this data which user created is genuine or not
+5. return if site is genuine or not, maybe with percentage and what areas to improve